-- 5. So long as any of the Bonds remain outstanding copies of the Fiscal Agency Agreement, incorporating the forms of the Certificates and the Deed of Covenant will be available for inspection during usual business hours (except Saturdays, Sundays and legal holidays) at the specified offices of the Fiscal Agent and each of the Paying Agents. - Muneharu Tomobuchi, the Audit and Inspection Commissioner (an internal executive organ of the Metropolis as described below) of the Metropolis, of 8-1, Nishishinjuku 2-chome, Shinjuku-ku, Tokyo, Japan, has audited certain financial information included in this Prospectus as set forth in "Report of Audit and Inspection Commissioner".
-Muneharu Tomobuchi is not a member of the Assembly.
+- 5. So long as any of the Bonds remain outstanding copies of the Fiscal Agency Agreement, incorporating the forms of the Certificates and the Deed of Covenant will be available for inspection during usual business hours (except Saturdays, Sundays and legal holidays) at the specified offices of the Fiscal Agent and each of the Paying Agents. - Mogaki Yukio, the Audit and Inspection Commissioner (an internal executive organ of the Metropolis as described below) of the Metropolis, of 8-1, Nishishinjuku 2-chome, Shinjuku-ku, Tokyo, Japan, has audited certain financial information included in this Prospectus as set forth in "Report of Audit and Inspection Commissioner".
+Mogaki Yukio is not a member of the Assembly.
 As described in the section headed "The Metropolis of Tokyo Administration", the Audit and Inspection Commissioners are one of the internal executive organs of the Metropolis appointed by the Governor with the consent of the Assembly.
 The Audit and Inspection Commissioners are accorded a degree of autonomy and independence.
 The Report of Audit and Inspection Commissioner included in this Prospectus is included, in the form and context in which it is included, with the consent of the Audit and Inspection Commissioner, who has authorised the contents of that part of this Prospectus.
 The Audit and Inspection Commissioner accepts responsibility for the Report of Audit and Inspection Commissioner contained in this Prospectus.
-To the best of the knowledge of the Audit and Inspection Commissioner (having taken all reasonable care to ensure that such is the case) the information contained in the Report of Audit and Inspection Commissioner contained in this Prospectus is in accordance with the facts and does not omit anything likely to affect the import of such information.
+To the best of the knowledge of the Audit and Inspection Commissioner, the information contained in the Report of Audit and Inspection Commissioner contained in this Prospectus is in accordance with the facts and this Prospectus makes no omission likely to affect its import.

 - 7. There are no, and have not been, any governmental, legal or arbitration proceedings (including any such proceedings which are pending or threatened of which the Metropolis is aware) during the 12 months preceding the date of this Prospectus which may have or have had in the recent past significant effects on the financial position of the Metropolis. - 8.
-There has been no significant change in the public finance and trade position of the Metropolis since 31st March, 2018. - 9.
+Except as disclosed under "The Metropolis of Tokyo Recent Developments The Metropolis' Response to COVID-19", there has been no significant change in the public finance and trade position of the Metropolis since 31st March, 2019. - 9.
 The yield on the Bonds is per cent. per annum.
 The yield is calculated at the issue date of the Bonds on the basis of the Issue Price.
 It is not an indication of future yield. - 10.
 The Global Certificate and any Definitive Certificates will bear the following legend:

-"Interest payments on this security will be subject to Japanese withholding tax unless it is established that the security is held by or for the account of a beneficial owner that is (i) for Japanese tax purposes, neither (x) an individual resident of Japan or a Japanese corporation, nor (y) an individual non-resident of Japan or a non-Japanese corporation that in either case is a person having a special relationship with the Metropolis as described in Article 6, paragraph (4) of the Act on Special Measures Concerning Taxation of Japan (a "Specially-Related Party of the Metropolis"), (ii) a Japanese designated financial institution described in Article 6, paragraph (9) of the Act on Special Measures Concerning Taxation of Japan which complies with the requirement for tax exemption under that paragraph, or (iii) a Japanese public corporation, Japanese financial institution or Japanese financial institution or Japanese financial instruments business operator described in Article 3-3, paragraph (6) of the Act on Special Measures Concerning Taxation of Japan which complies with the requirement for tax exemption under that paragraph.
+"Interest payments on this security will be subject to Japanese withholding tax unless it is established that the security is held by or for the account of a beneficial owner that is (i) for Japanese tax purposes, neither (x) an individual resident of Japan or a Japanese corporation, nor (y) an individual non-resident of Japan or a non-Japanese corporation that in either case is a person having a special relationship with the Metropolis as described in Article 6, paragraph (4) of the Act on Special Measures Concerning Taxation of Japan (a "Specially-Related Party of the Metropolis"), (ii) a Japanese designated financial institution described in Article 6, paragraph (9) of the Act on Special Measures Concerning Taxation of Japan which complies with the requirement for tax exemption under that paragraph, or (iii) a Japanese public corporation, Japanese financial institution or Japanese financial instruments business operator described in Article 3-3, paragraph (6) of the Act on Special Measures Concerning Taxation of Japan which complies with the requirement for tax exemption under that paragraph.